vdesabou/kafka-docker-playground/ccloud/cp-ansible-playground/README.md

 $ ./start.sh
 ```

-`hosts-ccloud.yml` host file is automatically generated with your confluent cloud details from `$HOME/.ccloud/config`
+`hosts-ccloud-5.4.1.yml` or `hosts-ccloud-6.0.0.yml` host file is automatically generated with your confluent cloud details from `$HOME/.ccloud/config`

 N.B: Control Center is reachable at [http://127.0.0.1:9021](http://127.0.0.1:9021])